Did Jesus Add Grace and Subtract Torah?

 “For we maintain that a man is justified by faith apart from works of the Law.”
 Romans 3:28

-Now it appears he is saying we are justified by our belief, apart from Torah, but then he goes on to says that is not what he’s saying:
+At first glance it appears we are justified by our belief apart from Torah, but then he goes on to say that is not what he’s saying:

 “Do we, then, nullify the Law by this faith?
 Certainly not!
 Instead, we uphold the Law.”
 Romans 3:31

-Paul continues to make a distinction between those who boast in their physical “works,” because they only pointed to our “Renewed” or “Spiritual” Faithfulness:
+Paul continues to make a distinction between those who boast in their physical “works” or “actions” and those who are credited with Spiritual “Faithfulness” or “Fidelity.”

 “If Abraham was indeed justified by works, he had something to boast about, but not before God.
 3 For what does the Scripture say?
 “Abraham Believed God, and it was credited to him as Righteousness.”
 Romans 4:2, 3; 1 Corinthians 1:31; 2 Corinthians 10:17; Ephesians 2:9; Jeremiah 9:24

-This is a great example of Paul referencing Genesis 15:6 so we can compare the Greek to the original Hebrew:
+This is a great example of Paul referencing Genesis 15:6 so we can compare the Greek to the original Hebrew.
+I find most of my reference verses at https://biblehub.com:

 “Abram Believed, (Aman #539) the LORD (YHVH #3068) and it was credited to him as Righteousness.”
 Genesis 15:6